mkdoc/mkcli/doc/readme/guide.md

 prg - short program description
 ```

-Which creates a program named `prg`.
-Use a list when a program can have multiple names:
+Add a list when a program can have multiple names:

 ```markdown
 # Name